Leadership + Organizational Culture

 Paulo Coelho, The Alchemist: A Fable About Following Your Dream(1996).
 In 1997, after graduating from law school and taking the bar exam, my friend Lisa and I traveled through Turkey.
 In a town called Kas, lying on beach chairs with the Mediterranean stretched out before us, we read this book out loud to each other.
 I was at the time reeling from certain big decisions I had just made, and If I had known what an ordeal lay ahead of me, I would have been quite daunted.
 But the lessons of this book helped prepare me: listen to your heart, follow your dreams, pay attention to the signs, and trust that your hearts’ longings were put there for a reason.

 Jonathan Franzen, Freedom: A Novel (2011).
 A powerful, can’t-put-down novel of an ordinary, supremely complex family that unravels completely and then finds its way back together.
-I read the ending as one of total redemption and grace, though have heard from several who didn’t see it that way.
-I enjoyed Franzen’s previous novel, The Corrections,but to me this one had much more heart.
+I read the ending as one of redemption and grace, though not everyone sees it that way.

 Jostein Gaarder, Sophie’s World: A Novel About the History of Philosophy (1994).
 This Norweigen mystery novel tells the story of 14 year-old Sophie, who is on a hunt to discover the sender of her mystery mail.
 It is a good introduction to the foundations of Western philosophy, though that is not why I liked it.
 I liked it for its ending, which felt to me like looking at an auto-stereogram) and suddenly seeing a three-dimensional image you didn’t see before.
 Ironically, it makes a point about the true nature of reality not covered in the history of Western philosophy, more borrowed from Vedantic Hinduism.
 It is a magical book.